Dhruva-123/MLnotes/Models/notes/Perceptron.md

 and so on...
 Here, $\eta$ is what we call a hyperparameter.
 We set it during the perparation of this entire model.
 For different hyperparameters, we get different outputs.
 If $\eta$ is too small, the model's speed sucks.
 If it is too high, the model suffers overshooting and might never converge ever.
 So the selection must be clever.

-This model is only usable if the two classes that we are trying to seperate are linearly seperable and doesn't work if the given data is not seperable.
+This model is only usable if the two classes that we are tr/ying to seperate are linearly seperable and doesn't work if the given data is not seperable.

 ![[Pasted image 20250614151732.png]]